teSill/TemsoftAutoClicker/README.md

 ![image_3](http://temsoft.io/temsoft_assets/AutoClickerImage3.png)

-Temsei Auto Clicker is a reliable lightweight auto clicker that can be used to complete both traditionally simple left and right click operations, but also set-up to perform infinitely complex click sequences.
+Temsoft Auto Clicker is a reliable lightweight auto clicker that can be used to complete both traditionally simple left and right click operations, but also set-up to perform infinitely complex click sequences.

 Main Features
   - Regular Settings